ZachScroggins/github-finder/README.md

 React app for searching Github users and viewing their profiles.

-Uses context API and Github API.
+Uses context API for global state and Github API.

 Project completed during Udemy course React Front To Back.